molgenis/molgenis/docs/user_documentation/admin-features/guide-configure-molgenis.md

     Can view all resources in a group (folders, tables)

 When you have setup this basic configuration you can start using MOLGENIS.
-A detailed description on how to setup groups can be found [here](guide-ref-security.md).